My Favourite Cakes

 - Combine the sifted flour, butter, eggs, sugar and milk in a large bowl and beat on low speed using an electric mixer, until ingredients are combined.
 Increase speed to medium and beat for about 3 minutes or until mixture is smooth and paled in colour.

 - Spoon into the prepared pan and bake for about 1¼ hours or until firm.
-Remove from oven, brush the hot cake with the 30ml Baileys cream, stand 5 minutes, then transfer onto a cooling rack.
+Remove from oven, brush the hot cake with the 30ml ( 2 tablespoons) Marsala Wine, stand 5 minutes, then transfer onto a cooling rack.

 Points to Note: